 2.Poland is the safest country in Europe

 Below is a map of the terrorist attacks in Europe since September 2001.
 As you can see Poland has had ZERO.
+Slovakia is also on zero but has a much lower population, Iceland would be third.
 In contrast, Basque Country, Crimea, Western Ukraine, Northern Ireland and Corsica have the worst and highest numbers.
 You can feel safe and happy in Poland.
 I also included this in my top 9 reasons to live in Poland post.
 Poland is the safest country in Europe!
 FACT!

 3.Poland Twice Finished THIRD in the World Cup and twice WON the Football Olympics

 People seem to stick to the so called big 8 when it comes to the football World Cup – Argentina, Brazil, Uruguay, Italy, Germany (or the FROG), Spain, England, France as they are the only 8 teams to have EVER won the World Cup.
 Hungary, Czechoslovakia and Netherlands all ran them close, but what about Poland???
 They were the best team in the 1974 World Cup, yet came third.
 They also came third in 1982 and won the Olympics twice!
 FACT!
-Providing both Lato and Boniek to the highest scorer at World Cups lists.
-Robert Lewandowski (Lewy) could well spur them to the title in Russia in 2018.
+Providing both Lato and Boniek to the highest scorers on World Cups lists.
+Robert Lewandowski (Lewy) could well spur them to the title in Qatar in 2022.

 In the 1974 World Cup, Poland beat Argentina, Brazil, Italy, Yugoslavia, Sweden and Haiti yet still didn’t win the tournament!!
 In fact, Poland finished THIRD but had a better record in the tournament than West Germany (who won it) and Netherlands (who finished second!).
 Seriously!!!
 An incredible achievement considering that Poland had not qualified for 36 years previously.
 FACT!